 the Reinius lab

 Advancing RNA/DNA sequencing technology: High-throughput sequencing is key in our work, and is increasingly utilized in medicine.
-We are working to invent and improve methods for RNA and DNA sequencing – tailoring the methods to maximize the information yield in the context of specific assays.
+We are working to develop and improve methods for RNA and DNA sequencing, tailoring the methods to maximize information yield in the context of specific assays.

 Karolinska Institutet, Solna, Stockholm